Silas-cloudspace/PROJECTS-AWS-CICD/portfolio_website/README.md

 Check it out on GitHub under “Actions” tab.

 ## XVII.
 Sync and visualize your portfolio website

-Navigate to website-cicd directory in vs code
+Navigate to “portfolio-website” directory in vs code

 Run: aws s3 sync ./website s3://website-bucket-st